Should Women Ask for More Salary in their Professions?

 Is Gender Bias a Myth When it Comes to Pay Equity?

-Citing the reasons of women having low remuneration over men, the founder and CEO of Interweave Solutions, an HR consultant Nirmala Menon said, "As per our research, women in India at workplaces do not discuss their salaries with their male counterparts.
+Citing the reasons of women having low remuneration over men, the founder and CEO of Interweave Consulting Pvt Ltd, a consulting organization specialising in Diversity & Inclusion, Nirmala Menon said, "As per our research, women in India at workplaces do not discuss their salaries with their male counterparts.
 That's why they don't realize they are getting paid less as compared to male employees for the same job."

 "One of the major reasons are usually women do not negotiate their salaries.
 It might be an indicative towards their lack of self-confidence.
 Also, we have seen women in more of supporting roles than managerial roles when it comes to top companies," she added.